Including Recipes, Tips, and the Equipment You Need

 With an outdoor pizza oven, you can be sure your barbecues will never be the same.
-As with most things, there are, of course, some things to consider when cooking in an outdoor pizza oven.
+As with most things, there are some things to consider when cooking in an outdoor pizza oven.

 For starters, cooking in a pizza oven is different from using other appliances at home.
 You cannot set a specific temperature by turning a knob.

-Instead, the amount of heat and the temperature will depend on how much energy the wood-burning releases.
+Instead, the heat and the temperature will depend on how much energy the wood-burning releases.

-Don’t forget that these ovens reach much higher temperatures than your traditional appliances.
+Don’t forget that these ovens reach temperatures higher than your traditional appliances.
 While this isn’t necessarily a drawback, you must be careful.

 Indeed, getting to high temperatures so quickly might make the bottom of your food (or pizza) darker than the top, which may cause smoke.

 To prevent uneven cooking, you must spread the fire evenly.
-So do not focus it in the center only.
+So do not focus on the center only.
 Also, you’ll have to know the appropriate temperature for different dishes or cooking methods (more on that later).

 Additionally, remember to check for irregularities in your oven’s surface to smooth out any eventual bump that might affect efficiency.

 If all this information scares you, do not worry.
 The good news is that after a few times of practicing, you’ll master the skill of wood-firing!

 Plus, a considerable advantage of using a pizza oven is the possibility to add scented wood chips to create a smokey flavor and slightly alter the taste of your meal.

 Think of all the possible combinations for creative dishes you’ll be able to make at home!

 Once you’ve mastered your outdoor pizza oven, here’s what to cook in a pizza oven: